Mendel Grossman: Youth and job in Łódź (1918–1939)

-The Litzmannstadt Ghetto (1939-1944)
+Photographic work in the Łódź Ghetto (1939–1944)

 The Nazis put him and his family in the Łódź Ghetto in 1939, where he found work as a photographer, making identification cards and documenting the work that his fellow inmates did in the ghetto.
-The Ghetto Government thought these photographs would convince the Nazis to treat them better because they were industrious.
+The ghetto administration used these photographs to document labour and productivity as an argument for trying to convince the Nazis to treat them better.
+Together with fellow photographers, Ross, Maliniak, and Ben Menachem, Grossman produced 27 albums with photos, collages, graphics, text, and modern design depicting the ‘great productivity’ of the Łódź ghetto.

+Grossman also photographed the deportations from the Łódź Ghetto to the Chełmno extermination camp in 1942 and 1944.
+His surviving photographs include images of columns of Jews being marched toward Radegast station and of deportees boarding trains guarded by German personnel and Jewish ghetto police.
+According to later testimony, friends concealed Grossman in a cement storeroom, allowing him to photograph one deportation scene through a hole in a board.
 Grossman also hid a camera in his coat during the day, taking photographs of the living conditions in the ghetto.
-He took these photographs at great risk to his life, not only because the Gestapo suspected him, but also because of his weak heart.
+He photographed hunger, Jewish people lining up for food and the search for food and coal.
+He also made several photographs of controversial figure, Chaim Rumkowski, who was appointed by Nazi Germany as the Head of the Judenrat.
+Grossman took these photographs at great risk to his life, not only because the Gestapo suspected him, but also because of his weak heart.

 Some of his photographs assisted people in identifying the graves of their loved ones.
-M. Grossman's negatives are now the prepared documentation of the Holocaust.
-Grossman distributed many of his photographs; those he was unable to distribute, he tried to hide.
-In August 1944, shortly before the final liquidation of the Litzmannstadt Ghetto, he hid ca. 10,000 negatives showing scenes from the Ghetto.
+His negatives became part of the surviving visual documentation of the Holocaust.
+Grossman distributed many of his photographs; those he was unable to pass, he tried to hide.
+In August 1944, shortly before the final liquidation of the Litzmannstadt Ghetto, he hid approximately 10,000 negatives showing scenes from the Ghetto.
 In the ghetto, he lived together with his family at 55 Marynarskiej street.